editorconfig/specification/index.rst

 - Section Name: the string between the beginning ``[`` and the ending ``]``.
 - Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.

-   The EditorConfig file format formerly allowed the use of `;` and `#` after the beginning of the line to mark the rest of a line as comment.
-This led to confusion how to parse values containing those characters.
-Old EditorConfig parsers may still allow inline comments.

 Glob Expressions
 ================